KrisD2004/ReadMe/201/class14/README.md

 2. CSS transitions allows you to change property values smoothly, over a given duration.
 3. CSS transitions are generally best for simple from-to movements, while CSS animations are for more complex series of movements.
 4. The benefits are that it allows the appearance of images to catch the attention of users.

+## Psychological Safety

+Three key factors that contribute to psychologically safe teams, as outlined in the article, are:

+Dependability: team members can rely on each other to meet their commitments and deliver quality work.
+Psychological safety: team members feel safe to take risks and be vulnerable in front of each other without fear of judgment or retribution.
+Structure and clarity: team members have clear roles, goals, and expectations, and understand how their work fits into the larger context of the team's mission.
+In a previous professional setting, I was part of a team that struggled with psychological safety.
+There was a culture of blame and criticism, where mistakes were often met with harsh criticism rather than constructive feedback.
+This led to a lack of trust among team members and a reluctance to take risks or admit when something was going wrong.

+As a result, the team struggled to innovate and collaborate effectively.
+There was a sense of individualism rather than a collective sense of purpose, and team members were more concerned with protecting their own interests rather than working towards a shared goal.
+This had a negative impact on productivity, morale, and ultimately, the success of the project.

+Teams that operate with a high degree of psychological safety have a number of positive impacts on both the company and team members.
+Firstly, they are more likely to innovate and take risks, leading to new ideas and solutions.
+They are also more collaborative, with team members working together towards a shared goal rather than focusing solely on their own interests.
+This leads to increased productivity and improved outcomes.

+Psychologically safe teams also have a positive impact on team members' well-being, as they feel supported, valued, and able to be themselves at work.
+This can lead to greater job satisfaction, increased motivation, and a stronger sense of belonging to the team and the company as a whole.